 Different strategies have been used to design M2 protein based vaccines.
-Since M2 does not induce enough immune responses to protect against infection, therefore M2 vaccine has been conjugated with different carriers like Neisseria meningitidis outer membrane protein complex (OMPC), hepatitis B virus core antigen (HBVc), keyhole or limpet Reports hemocyanin have (KLH). demonstrated that these improvements can induce antigen-specific antibody responses and protect mice against influenza virus lethal challenge (13).
+Since M2 does not induce enough immune responses to protect against infection, therefore M2 vaccine has been conjugated with different carriers like Neisseria meningitidis outer membrane protein complex (OMPC), hepatitis B virus core antigen (HBVc). keyhole or hemocyanin Reports (KLH). have demonstrated that these improvements can induce antigen-specific antibody responses and protect mice against influenza virus lethal challenge (13).

-previously constructed recombinant We pQE30-M2 plasmid and expressed the M2 protein in E.coli host strain M15 (14).
+We previously constructed recombinant pQE30-M2 plasmid and expressed the M2 protein in E.coli host strain M15 (14).
 In this report, we describe the over expression of M2 protein in E.coli host strain BL21 using pET28a vector and compared protein production efficacy in these different hosts.
 This is the first step of our project focusing on production of an efficient universal subunit vaccine against different influenza viruses.